Spectral Invariants in Lagrangian Floer homology of open subset: Introduction

+The above mentioned (and other) previous results concerning spectral invariants dealt either with Hamiltonian $H$ on symplectic manifold or with Lagrangian submanifold, thus they have a global character.
+Our result generalizes earlier constructions to the case of arbitrary open subsets of a base of cotangent bundle.
+We define spectral invariants in this case, and study how they intertwine with certain direct limits used in a construction.

-Lagrangian Floer homology for open subsets in cotangent bundles was introduced by Kasturirangan and Oh in~\cite{KO} as a part of a project of "quantization of Eilenberg--Steenrod axioms" (see~\cite{KO1}).
+Lagrangian Floer homology for open subsets in cotangent bundles was introduced by Kasturirangan and Oh in~\cite{KO} as a part of a project of ``quantization of Eilenberg--Steenrod axioms" (see~\cite{KO1}).
 The construction goes as follows.
 Let $U\subset M$ be an open subset of a compact smooth manifold $M$, with a smooth compact boundary $\partial U$.
 The conormal bundle, $\nu^*(\partial U)$, defined as is a Lagrangian submanifold of the cotangent bundle $T^*M$.
-Define and The set $\nu^*\overline{U}$, called {\it the conormal to $\overline{U}$}, is a singular Lagrangian submanifold, but it allows a smooth approximation by exact Lagrangian submanifolds.
-Following~\cite{KO}, we denote these approximations by $\Upsilon_\varepsilon$.
-It holds $\Upsilon_\varepsilon\to\nu^*\overline{U}$ as $\varepsilon\to 0$ in Lipschitz topology (see~\cite{KO} for the details).
+Define and The set $\nu^*_-\overline{U}$, called the {\it (negative) conormal to $\overline{U}$}, is a singular Lagrangian submanifold, but it allows a smooth approximation by exact Lagrangian submanifolds.
+Let us outline a construction of these approximations, denoted by $\Upsilon_\varepsilon$, following~\cite{KO}.
+For $U=(-1,1)$, $M=\mathbb{R}$, $\nu^*_-\overline{U}$ and $\Upsilon_\varepsilon$ are sketched in Figure~\ref{approx_pic}.